joebew42/elixir_cqrs_es_example/README.md

   - Consider to use [Task](https://hexdocs.pm/elixir/Task.html)s
 - Consider to save the latest version as a detail for the read model
 - Improve the setup of the acceptance test
-- Should the `CommandHandler` return errors?
-- `Bank` will act as a client that will send commands
-- When handle the `deposit_money` command we should check if the `account` process is running
-- `EventBus` and `CommandBus` are quite similar
 - Consider to run a `mix format` to see what happen :)

 ## DONE